vassvik/odin-glfw/README.md

 [Odin](https://github.com/gingerBill/Odin) bindings to GLFW 3.2.1.

+`odin-glfw` is not intended as an OpenGL library, so only the bare minimal is included for illustrational purposes.
+It is at the moment only intended as a binding library.
+It therefore doesn't wrap it therefore doesn't use Odin constructs where possible.
+This might be changed in the future.

-Contains 4 example programs:
+Contains 3 example programs:
  - `example_minimal.odin`: Creates a blank window only.
-Great as a template for new OpenGL projects.
+Great as a minimal template for new OpenGL projects.
- - `example_triangle_2D.odin`: Draws a single rotating triangle in NDC coordinates, so no transformations.
+ - `example_mandelbrot.odin`: Classic 2D example: the Mandelbrot set, but with a twist.
 Essentially a bare minimum OpenGL example.
- - `example_bendable_line.odin`: Draws a stretching line segment in NDC coordinates.
-Another bare minimum OpenGL example.
- - `example_triangle_3D.odin`: Draws a single rotating triangle in 3D, using perspective projection.
+ - `example_cube.odin`: Classic 3D example: A single rotating cube.
 Shows simple camera controls.
 NOTE: Uses +Z up.

-All examples should be standalone, and each will grab the OpenGL function pointers they need using `glfwGetProcAddress`.
+All examples only depend on glfw.odin, and each will grab the OpenGL function pointers they need using `glfwGetProcAddress`.

 Comes bundled with the GLFW .dll and import .lib (for Windows).
 Linux only requires libglfw3.so to be available in the library path.

-Works in Windows as of the 28th of May, on commit `f4924e39d487f95bbfbfbc83dd0ae237923505ae`.
+Works in Windows as of the 3rd of June, on commit `c4abb226b7951c59ee0d0b6260fd5bbbeb558e6b`.
 Should also work in Linux, but this is untested at the moment.